 Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

-Written Instructions:
+Written Tutorial

-Pick a chalk letter guide template
+Pick a chalk letter guide template.

 Chalk script_Screenshot_1.jpg